lm3nitro/Projects/New/Suricata rule development.md

 ### Scope:

 The scope of this project involves installing Suricata on a VM to serve as a dedicated network intrusion detection and prevention system.
 This setup allows for easy management and scalability in a controlled environment.
 After installation, I will create custom rules and will simulate various scans traffic to test the rules effectiveness.
-I will also monitor and analyze the rseults through Suricata's alert logs.
+I will also monitor and analyze the results through Suricata's alert logs.

 ### Tools and Technology: